shapeshed/shapeshed.com/content/posts/api-design-for-an-event-driven-world.md

-{
-  "title": "API design for an event-driven world", "date": "2014-01-24T15:39:29+00:00",
++++
+date = "2014-01-24T15:39:29+00:00"
-  "description": "REST and HATEOAS are designed around request response cycles.
-New thinking is needed for bidirectional, event-driven, realtime APIs.", "tags": [
+description = "REST and HATEOAS are designed around request response cycles.
+New thinking is needed for bidirectional, event-driven, realtime APIs." tags = ["Opinion"] title = "API design for an event-driven world"

-    "Opinion"
-  ]
-}
++++

 ## RESTing in Request Response